forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 The **SFDMU GUI App** enhances the efficiency of creating and managing data migrations within Salesforce environments.

-This tool acts as a valuable extension of the [**SFDX Data Move Utility (SFDMU) plugin**](https://github.com/forcedotcom/SFDX-Data-Move-Utility), providing a graphical interface that simplifies the setup of complex migrations.
-Users can visually manage sObjects, fields, and organization connections, which helps improve accuracy and reduce errors in data migration tasks.
+This tool is a graphical interface for creating and maintaining the **export.json** configuration file used by the [**SFDX Data Move Utility (SFDMU) plugin**](https://github.com/forcedotcom/SFDX-Data-Move-Utility), facilitating the management of sObjects, fields, and organization connections to enhance accuracy and efficiency in data migration tasks.

 ## Useful Resources